-Forest School is a long-term process of regular sessions, rather than one-off or infrequent visits; the cycle of planning, observation, adaptation, and review links each session.
+Forest School is a long-term process of regular sessions over the course of 12+ weeks, rather than one-off or infrequent visits; the cycle of planning, observation, adaptation, and review links each session.

 Forest School takes place in a woodland or natural environment to support the development of a lifelong relationship between the learner and the natural world.

-Forest School uses a range of learner-centred processes to create a community for being, development, and learning.
+Forest School uses a range of learner-centered processes to create a community for being, development, and learning.